bashforgo/advent-of-code/2024/23/task.md

 ka-de
 ```

 The LAN party posters say that the _password_ to get into the LAN party is the name of every computer at the LAN party, sorted alphabetically, then joined together with commas.
-(The people running the LAN party are clearly a bunch of nerds.)
+(The people running the LAN party are clearly a bunch of <span title="You caught me.
+I'm a giant nerd.">nerds</span>.)
 In this example, the password would be `_co,de,ka,ta_`.

 _What is the password to get into the LAN party?_